 Children who stay in our new 42-bed Psychiatric Residential Treatment Facility receive help from an interdisciplinary team of experienced and professional clinicians, counselors, program coordinators, and support staff – all working together to deliver compassionate, nurturing care to troubled, traumatized youth.

 With a minimum 4-to-1 staff-to-client ratio, children receive the spiritual, emotional, and physical care they deserve, as well the attention they need to ensure their safety.
 The average length of stay at the PRTF is 130 to 140 days.

 Qualified Residential Treatment Programs (QRTP)

 Some young people are unprepared to function in the community within a family setting.
-They have difficulty following directions, avoiding disruptive behaviors, communicating with others, and building relationships, but do not need the intensity of a PRTF.
+They have difficulty following directions, avoiding disruptive behaviors, communicating with others, and building relationships, but they do not need the intensity of a PRTF.

-Willow House and Cottonwood House provide them a place to stay where they have time to work on these behaviors within a home-like environment.
+Clover House and Cottonwood House provide them a place to stay where they have time to work on these behaviors within a home-like environment.
 By locating our QRTP on the same campus as the PRTF, Saint Francis can provide a quality of care that goes beyond the minimum standards required for a typical youth residential center.
 Clover House also offers therapies that address the unique trauma of child survivors of sex trafficking.

 Our Therapeutic Tools

 Recognizing that every child is unique, we assess each youth’s distinctive needs, adapting treatments, evaluating progress, and achieving results.